SalimOfShadow/Kamernet-Bot/README.md

 ### Example .env file parameters:

     KAMERNET_USERNAME=your_username                                     # Your Kamernet username
     KAMERNET_PASSWORD=your_password                                     # Your Kamernet password
+    LOCATION="Amsterdam"                                                # The desired location for the room (e.g., city or neighborhood)
-    MAX_PRICE="1000"                            # Maximum price you're willing to pay for rent (in currency of choice) MIN_AREA="2"                                # Minimum surface area in square meters LOCATION="Amsterdam"                        # The desired location for the room (e.g., city or neighborhood) CUSTOM_REPLY_ROOM="Example Reply"           # Custom message for a single room ad CUSTOM_REPLY_APARTMENT="Example Reply"      # Custom message for a whole apartment ad INTERVAL=15                                 # Interval (in minutes) for checking new listings
+    LISTING_TYPE="room,apartment,studio,anti-squat,student-housing"     # The type of listings you are searching for MAX_PRICE="1000"                                                    # Maximum price you're willing to pay for rent (in currency of choice)
+    MIN_SIZE=2                                                          # Minimum surface area in square meters RADIUS=1                                                            # Maximum radius in km from your selected location CUSTOM_REPLY_ROOM="Example Reply"                                   # Custom message for a single room ad CUSTOM_REPLY_APARTMENT="Example Reply"                              # Custom message for a whole apartment ad INTERVAL=15                                                         # Interval (in minutes) for checking new listings

 ### Timings